-The first hypothesis, that there is a relationship between level of elaboration and message valence, is supported, because the results show that the positive and negative messages group was more likely to elaborate during information processing than the other groups.
-This suggests that the addition of conflicting information encourages individuals to consider the merits of the arguments presented in the messages (Esmark Jones, et al., 2018).
+The null hypothesis, that there is no relationship between level of elaboration and message valence, can be rejected, because the results show that the positive and negative messages group was more likely to elaborate during information processing than the other groups.
+This suggests that the addition of conflicting information encourages individuals to consider the merits of the arguments presented in the messages.
 While attitudes did not significantly change over time, the results demonstrate different levels of information processing occur in each group.
 This conclusion supports the need for further testing to examine level of elaboration and attitude certainty over time.